datagrok-ai/public/help/datagrok/solutions/domains/bio/bio.md

 To search a dataset for matching sequences, do the following:

 1. In the **Top Menu**, select **Bio** > **Substructure Search...** A dialog opens.
-1. In the dialog, paste or type the sequence in the field rpovided and click **OK**.
+1. In the dialog, paste or type the sequence in the field provided and click **OK**.
 A new column is added to the table.

 </details>